nrmcodes22/BirdFlap/README.md

 ## Actual Game
 - The .exe file is uploaded in Gamefile folder.
 - You can play the game by clicking the .exe file.
--  Unity shold be installed in your system .
+-  Unity should be installed in your system .